ParedesGab/PP4-artistiClayers-workshops/README.md

 ### MoSCoW Prioritization

-I've decomposed my Epics into User Stories for prioritizing and implementing them.
-Using this approach, I was able to apply "MoSCoW" prioritization and labels to my User Stories within the Issues tab.
+I was able to apply "MoSCoW" prioritization and labels to my User Stories within the Issues tab.

 - **Must Have**: guaranteed to be delivered - required to Pass the project (*max ~60% of stories*)
 - **Should Have**: adds significant value, but not vital (*~20% of stories*)